MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/Subindustry.md

 ms.author: leeclontz
 ---

-# Subindustry in Cloud for Sustainability shared data model
+# Subindustry in Microsoft for Sustainability shared data model

 Child-level of the industry classification, which contains an ID and name.